Nathalia Sofie Brichet

-Resources, Landscapes and Extractive Industries
+Researching and exhibiting Agriculture and Extractive Industries

 Exhibiting and collecting things and analyses via fieldwork activities have long been an integral part of my anthropological praxis.
 I started out making a rather big collection in relation to my PhD about the reconstruction of a former Danish Plantation in Ghana.
-This collection was in close dialogue with an early and rare collection of every-day objects from the same area in Ghana.
+Apart from being in close dialogue with people involved this collection was inspired by an early and rare collection of every-day objects from the same area in Ghana.

 Together with Frida Hastrup I was the initiator of a large collection called – Collecting Climate Change – that entailed asking 15 researchers to collect what they saw as the gradual changes in the climate in 15 different places around the world.
 I myself collected from COP15 in Copenhagen 2009.
 The collection was a collaboration with the EU funded research program “Waterworlds.
 Natural Environmental Disasters and Social Resilience in Anthropological Perspective”, headed by Professor Kirsten Hastrup and initiated in 2008.
 Most of the items are now kept at the National Museum of Denmark.